Pushkr/CraigslistToCsv/README.md

 `Post Title` `Posting URL` `Price` `Location` `Posted on` `Posted Time` `Updated on` `Updated Time` `Description`

+`GetCraiglistSites` properties -
-In addition, `GetCraiglistSites` has property `getterm` to retrive search string that was passed to class while creating an object
+ - `getterm` to retrive search string that was passed to class while creating an object
+ - `geturl` to get the craiglist url that was used while performing search.

 =================